abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_video/py_bg_subtraction/py_bg_subtraction.rst

 BackgroundSubtractorMOG
 -----------------------------------

 It is a Gaussian Mixture-based Background/Foreground Segmentation Algorithm.
 It was introduced in the paper "An improved adaptive background mixture model for real-time tracking with shadow detection" by P. KadewTraKuPong and R. Bowden in 2001.
 It uses a method to model each background pixel by a mixture of K Gaussian distributions (K = 3 to 5).
-The weights the mixture represent the time proportions that those colours stay in the scene.
+The weights of the mixture represent the time proportions that those colours stay in the scene.
 The probable background colours are the ones which stay longer and more static.

-For background estimation, a minimum threhold T is used which is the minimum prior probability that the background is in the scene.
-Background subtraction is performed by marking a foreground pixel any pixel that is more than 2.5 standard deviations away from any of the B distributions.
-It estimates the gaussian mixture model by statistics update equations.
-When first L samples are processed, it switch to L-recent window update equations which gives priority to recent data so that tracker adapt to the recent changes in environment.

 While coding, we need to create a background object using the function, **cv2.createBackgroundSubtractorMOG()**.
 It has some optional parameters like length of history, number of gaussian mixtures, threshold etc. It is all set to some default values.
 Then inside the video loop, use ``backgroundsubtractor.apply()`` method to get the foreground mask.